History of Freeman's Wood

 Freemen were initially the burgesses of a town.
 By the 17th century, freedom of the borough was not restricted to ownership of burgage property but could be acquired by birth (ie son of a freeman), by apprenticeship to a freeman, or by purchase or gift, ie bestowed by the borough, as it still is for honorary freedom.
 Freemen had special privileges such as the right to trade in the market without paying fees, and were also the only people who could vote in national elections before 1832 when a form of ratepayer suffrage was added.
 They also benefited from the resources owned by the corporation such as the grazing on the commons.
 In Lancaster this included the Moor and the whole of the Marsh, until the corporation obtained powers to divide and later sell it.

-The Lancaster Improvement Act of 1880 sought to abolish freemen's property rights on the Marsh, but the freemen petitioned against this and took their case to the Select Committee of the House of Lords.
+The draft Lancaster Corporation Act of 1880, reported in the Lancaster Gazette, sought to abolish freemen's property rights on the Marsh, but the freemen petitioned against this proposal and took their case to the Select Committee of the House of Lords.
 The annuity is still paid to the oldest 80 freemen today.